Ragamaie-Nagineni/Netflix-Stock-Predictor/README.md

 3.**Open the Notebook**

-Launch Jupyter Notebook and open the file ragamaie_data analasis.ipynb.
+Launch Jupyter Notebook and open the file data analasis.ipynb.

 4.**Run the Notebook**